-Emmys 2022: The winners, losers, snubs and successes
+Emmys 2022: the winners, losers, snubs and successes

 Better Call Saul

 Before this evening’s ceremony, the superb Breaking Bad prequel had never won an Emmy award in any major category.
 And after tonight’s ceremony… it still hasn’t.
-Cast members Bob Odenkirk and Rhea Seenhorn lost out again, meaning the show now has a 0 for 25 record in the Emmys’ major categories.
+Cast members Bob Odenkirk and Rhea Seehorn lost out again, meaning the series now has an 0 for 25 record in the Emmys’ major categories.
 At least the show has one more chance of glory next year.

 The snubs